 - ONLINE GALLERY/SALES contains images of members’ work, some of which may be available for sale by the artists and EVENTS describes current and upcoming MAA happenings.

 - NEWS/ARTPORTUNITIES provides news about member artists and also lists show opportunities or exhibits of potential member interest and RESOURCES provides listings of members providing art-related services, information about using the website’s online services to manage membership or show registrations, other area art associations, and past MAA newsletters.
-KEN APP links to a page where the Kensington “Paint the Town” Labor Day Show Application and detailed instructions for online registration can be found as well as publicity flyers related to various MAA shows.
+SHOW FLYERS links to a page containing publicity flyers related to various MAA shows.

 - WESTFIELD WHEATON STORE provides information about our MAA Gallery store in Westfield Wheaton.
 The MAA Gallery is in a fabulous space on the second floor close to the Costco entrance, next to Hallmark Cards, and across from Panera and Elevation Burger.

 Latest Message from the President

 As we head into Spring—hopefully—I want to begin our focus on the celebration of 60 years of MAA’s service to artists in the Washington metro area.
 In earlier issues, I mentioned that we will be writing pieces about the history of our great Association.
 In conjunction with the Kensington Paint the Town Show in September we will be having big birthday recognition event to conclude our 60th year.
 So stay tuned for more about that exciting event.